A Mysterious, Fun and Beautiful Spring Day Trip to Fort Hill Earthworks & Nature Preserve

 Fort Hill was built by a highly advanced Native American population that we call the Hopewell.
 Archaeologists believe the enclosed area was used as a religious site or astronomical observatory (or a combination of both).
 It is similar to, but much smaller than another famous Hopewell enclosure called Fort Ancient in nearby Warren County.

 The Hopewell are known for building massive earthworks in the Ohio Valley that track the movements of the sun, moon and stars.
 Therefore, it is very interesting to climb to the top of Fort Hill (considered one of the best hikes in Ohio, as well as a challenging one) and to discover that there are 33 “gateways” notched in the walled enclosure.
 Nobody knows for sure what the gateways were used for.
 Some say wooden towers once stood on top of them.
 Others say they were used to drain water from the top of the hill.
-A reflecting pond most likely created by the Hopewell and used in religious ceremonies is still found on top of the hill, pictured at right.
+A reflecting pond most likely created by the Hopewell and used in religious ceremonies is still found on top of the hill.
 Still others believe they point to celestial objects in the sky, such as stars, constellations, or places where the sun or moon sets or moves through the horizon around the hill.

 Although there are trees surrounding and covering Fort Hill today, during Hopewell times, the entire summit would have been clear.
 Nobody lived on top of the hill, but a village in the valley below has been dated to Hopewell times.